ne246/workflow/README.md

 This is very useful to me and makes my life a little more easier, especially with my packed school schedule.
 I'm hoping in the future I will be able to update this and release a v2.

-Note: I'm still a beginner coder and learning to improve my skills

 Week Tab:

 ![Screenshot 2025-01-23 120700](https://github.com/user-attachments/assets/08e83aad-a0d7-49b2-a399-e3312d4e0639)